How to Install Nginx on Debian Linux

 sudo systemctl enable nginx --now

-UFW, or Uncomplicated Firewall, provides an easy-to-use interface for managing iptables firewall rules.
-It’s not installed on Debian by default, but you can get it from the default repositories.
-If your server has public access, you should set up UFW rules for security.
+UFW (Uncomplicated Firewall) provides an easy-to-use interface for managing iptables firewall rules.
+Although it is not installed on Debian by default, you can easily install it from the default repositories.
+For a comprehensive guide on UFW configuration, see how to install UFW on Debian.

 Install UFW Firewall